 The Minister of Education at that time had ordered the cessation of funding for non-university affiliated research facilities.
 In light of the indignation and the subsequent mobilization of domestic and foreign researchers, and thanks to the foresight of Reinhard Kannonier who fought for the integration of the IFK into the University of Art and Design Linz, the existence of the IFK at the Vienna location was secured.

-Conforming with the university structure has led to some fundamental changes in administration and technical infrastructure, but the academic independence and functioning of the IFK has remained unaltered.
+The affiliation to the university structure came with several fundamental changes in the administration and to the technological infrastructure, the academic independence and method of the IFK, however, remained unchanged.

-The creative institution in Linz, in which contemporary art, new media, and theoretical considerations on 21st century phenomena are gathered, will benefit from the informal exchange with the international "research satellite" in Vienna, and so will the IFK from the inspiring mother ship just up the Danube.
+The artistic and creative institutes in Linz gather contemporary art, new media, design and theoretical reflections to 21st century phenomena.
+They benefit from unconstrained exchanges with the international “research satellite” in Wien, as the IFK equally benefits from the inspiring mother ship, further upstream along the Danube.

-Since his appointment, the research focus "Cultures of Translation" has inspired both internationally renowned and young researchers in their work on in the field of cultural studies.
+Since his appointment as director, the emphases of research “Cultures of translation” and “Alternative Work” have inspired junior as well as internationally established researchers in their work on projects within cultural studies.